-Murthy Takes Action: Comments to DOL on Proposed LCA
+Murthy Takes Action: Comments to DOL on Proposed LCA21 Sep 2012

 The Murthy Law Firm submitted extensive comments to the U.S. Department of Labor (DOL) in early September 2012, setting forth our concerns regarding several proposed DOL changes to the labor condition application (LCA), Form 9035.
 The LCA is required for all H1B petitions as well as H1B1 and E-3 filings.
 Many of the proposed changes were clearly designed from an enforcement perspective and, in our opinion, exceed DOL’s legal authority at the LCA processing stage.
 For that reason, we submitted our concerns as part of the comment process required prior to implementation of any such changes.